Vivian (Paper Mario)

 Vivian (ビビアン, Bibian) is a video game character appearing in the 2004 role-playing video game Paper Mario: The Thousand-Year Door.
-A purple ghost-like being who can manipulate fire and shadows, she is originally introduced alongside her older sisters as the Shadow Sirens, a group of antagonists who get in the way of the player character Mario.
-Vivian later becomes one of the story's main protagonists after she befriends Mario and join his party for the rest of the game.
+A purple ghost-like being who can manipulate fire and shadows, she is originally as part of the Shadow Sirens, a trio of antagonists hired to stop protagonist Mario from achieving his goals.
+However, she later turns into a heroic character, and joins Mario's party.